 Now that you’re a little more familiar with Southfield’s atmosphere, let’s get more specific about living here.
 One of the city’s big draws is its home-y, suburban feel combined with its proximity to everything, both in and outside of town.
-Despite the number of settled families, almost half of its population rents, which means options, options, options!
+Almost half of its population rents, which means options, options, options!

 Extras and Fees: When renting a stand-alone house, don’t expect to find any utilities included, though if you’re looking for an apartment, you may be able to score some included with a little bit of searching.
 Both houses and apartments will have appliances included and hook-ups for a washer and dryer (if they’re not included), though that may vary depending on the quality of the apartment.
 Pets are negotiable in most places, often with a fee, and parking (lot or garage) is often included, as well.

 Southfield is full of tight-knit little communities, many with their own neighborhood organizations.
-The area can range from quaint and suburban grids of residences to more spacious, rural homes on wide lots, and even urban-feeling luxury high-rise apartments.
-Southfield is a gathering place for businesses, but also for families, offering a variety of perks from its Metro Detroit location to the comforts of home.
+The area can range from quaint and suburban grids of residences to more spacious, rural homes on wide lots, and even urban-feeling high-rise apartments.
+Southfield is a gathering place for businesses offering a variety of perks from its Metro Detroit location to the comforts of home.
 Still not sure if it’s the place for you?
 Well, why not check it out for yourself?